stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 1. Construct the lookup name, by injecting the `_signal` label after the first label of the delegation owner name.

-2. Perform a DNSSEC-validated lookup of type NOTIFY for the lookup name.
+2. Perform a DNSSEC-validated lookup of type DSYNC for the lookup name.
-   If a NOTIFY RRset is retrieved, return it.
+   If a DSYNC RRset is retrieved, return it.

-3. When a denial of existence is returned in response to the NOTIFY
+3. When a denial of existence is returned in response to the DSYNC
    query:

    - If the negative response's RRSIG record indicates that the parent